COVID-19 (Coronavirus) advice

-Due to the COVID-19 pandemic situation leading to the cancellation of STAT venue sittings, candidates NT, SA and Qld can book to sit the test online in July 2020 (only).
+Due to the COVID-19 pandemic situation leading to the cancellation of STAT venue sittings, candidates in Qld can book to sit the test online in November 2020 (only).
+Candidates in SA should contact SATAC to determine their eligibility to sit STAT online and to gain written permission from them.
 Candidates based in WA are not eligible to sit STAT online.

 Please read the following information before you register to sit STAT at a test centre.

 - All candidates are required to register and provide contact details.

 - All candidates are required to have their temperature checked at check-in.